lenelise/django/mysecondproject/README.md

 - I guess I need to add some front end stuff at some point :alien:

 ## Prioritized to do list :sunglasses:
 2. pagination expenses (in API repsonse mainly, since we basically have no front end yet)
-3. filter on month/year, aka: being able to call GET expenses and add some condition (year=2025) or something.
-4. filter user API on date_joined, date_of_birth or other (optional) parameters.
+5. add support for MULTIPLE query parameters in both APIs (now we have just one per endpoint) [Q](https://docs.djangoproject.com/en/5.1/ref/models/querysets/#django.db.models.Q)

 ## Done:
 These are items moved from the to do list because they have been implemented and we believe they are working.
+:white_check_mark:

+:white_check_mark:

+:white_check_mark:

+:white_check_mark: filter user API on date_joined, date_of_birth or other (optional) parameters.

+:white_check_mark: filter on month/year, aka: being able to call GET expenses and add some condition (year=2025) or something.

 :white_check_mark: consider separating the different API endpoints into separate files, and collecting them all in API